 I reached the tramway, grateful for the chance to rest after over an hour of hiking steep switchbacks.

-I browsed the souvenir shops, visited the one-eyed bald eagle in captivity (her name is Lady Baltimore) and watched the excellent film about Tlingit culture before pushing on further up the mountain.
+I browsed the souvenir shops, visited the one-eyed bald eagle in captivity (her name is Lady Baltimore) and watched an excellent film about Tlingit culture before pushing on further up the mountain.

 From the tramway, the trail quickly opened out into an alpine landscape devoid of trees.
 Fireweed and wild blueberries lined the trail and fat marmots waddled between the jagged rocks, standing to attention with quizzical looks on their faces when I blew my whistle at them.
 Poor confused creatures.

 It was getting late so I only walked about another kilometer, past a cross with a view over the Gastineau Channel, the city, and the heavily wooded mountain on the other side of the water.

 Back at the Timberline Restaurant at the top of the tramway I had apple dumplings and a beer at the Timberline restaurant which got me free passage on the tramway down.
 I had hiked in enough mud for the day and there were beautiful views on the way down.

 My last day was my favorite in Juneau and redeemed the rainy city for me.
 After disappointing weather, I was happy that I got to at least experience some of the stunning outdoors that Juneau is known for.
 That I only got to do one hike simply means that I have to return again.
 I’m good with that.

 When I think back to Juneau now I remember the deep green and the misty darkness of the rainy days that I spent there.
 Juneau in the rain wasn’t so bad after all.

 A fitting memory for a city that rains for two-thirds of the year.

 Have you been to Juneau?
 If you have did you experience Juneau in the rain or did you luck out with some sun?